AlecM33/mlb-gameday-bot/README.md

 I integrate with the MLB stats API for a dizzying amount of data.
 Its documentation is limited, but there is some.
 Shout out to Todd Roberts and his project for getting me acquainted with some of the subtleties: https://pypi.org/project/MLB-StatsAPI/.
 You can also view the spec for the MLB's "master game object", nicknamed GUMBO, here: https://bdata-research-blog-prod.s3.amazonaws.com/uploads/2019/03/GUMBOPDF3-29.pdf.
 I'm also happy to answer what I can about how to use the API.

-# Using the bot for your own servers
+# Using my copy of the bot in your servers

 My instance of the bot for the Cleveland Guardians is private.
 The bot is only designed to follow one team at a time.
 If you are interested in running this bot in your own server, feel free to reach out to me and I'd be happy to help get you started.
 Read below for an initial guide.